-The Tulsa family law firm of Fry & Elder fully realizes this, which is why we are here to answer some of the more common questions in regards to Tulsa protective orders.
+The Tulsa family law firm of Fry & Elder fully realizes this, which is why we are here to answer some of the more common questions in regards to protective orders in Oklahoma.

 What is a protective order?

 A protective order is a court order intended to protect victims of domestic violence, harassment, or stalking by banning contact between the claimant and the defendant.
 Once a protective order is issued and the defendant is served with the protective order, the defendant may not have contact with the person protected by the order until the protective order is lifted.

 How does one go about obtaining a Tulsa protective order?